Delay on broadcast erasure channels under random linear combinations: Dependence of RLC delay on the blocklength

-\begin{remark} Prop.\ \ref{prop:convergence} reveals something important about RLC over the erasure broadcast channel.
-Namely, since $\Ebb[\hat{Y}_{n:n}^{(c)}] \to \left(\min_{j \in [n]} q_j \right)^{-1}$ depends upon $\qbf$ (and thus $n$) only through the statistic $\min_{j \in [n]} q_j$.
-Thus, in particular, the average delay per packet for $n$ channels with success probabilities $\Qbf^{(c)}$ is asymptotically in $c$ the same as the average delay per packet of a single erasure channel (i.e., $n'=1$) with $q_1 = \min_{j \in [n]} q_j$.
-In short, the performance of the broadcast erasure channel is limited by the bottleneck channel. \end{remark}
+\begin{remark} Prop.\ \ref{prop:convergence} reveals something important about RLC over the broadcast erasure channel.
+Namely, $\Ebb[\hat{Y}_{n:n}^{(c)}] \to \left(\min_{j \in [n]} q_j \right)^{-1}$ depends upon $\qbf$ (and thus $n$) only through the statistic $\min_{j \in [n]} q_j$.
+Thus, in particular, the average delay per packet for $n$ channels with success probabilities $\Qbf^{(c)}$ is asymptotically in $c$ the same as the average delay per packet for a single erasure channel (i.e., $n'=1$) with $q_1 = \min_{j \in [n]} q_j$.
+In short, the performance of the broadcast erasure channel is asymptotically (in $c$) limited by the bottleneck channel. \end{remark}

 \begin{proposition} Assume A1: State-dependent receptions, heterogeneous receivers.
 The asymptotic expected delay per packet under RLC is superior to the expected delay per packet under UT:

 \end{proposition}